Christmas is coming. There was a song on the radio a while ago that went…

 There was also a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
 She was very old; she had lived with her husband seven years after her marriage, and then was a widow until she was eighty-four.
 She never left the temple but worshiped night and day, fasting and praying.
 Coming up to them at that very moment, she gave thanks to God and spoke about the child to all who were looking forward to the redemption of Jerusalem.

-These two people had all the ingredients of hope.
+These two people had all the ingredients of despair but held onto hope.
 Simeon saw the pain in his nation.
 He grieved with the troubles of his people.
 For years, he yearned for relief.
 The bible says he was waiting for “the consolation”.
 That means comfort or relief.
 So Simon was waiting for his nation to turn the corner.
 There was no apparent way to escape the cruel Roman rule – many had tried with disastrous results.
 It must have seemed like an endless trap.
 But Simeon saw a path to tomorrow, through a Messiah from God.
 His dream was to live long enough to see this Messiah come to Israel.
 He held onto hope & that is how he survived.
 And Hope did not disappoint Simeon.

 If life is easy & all our dreams have come true, we don’t need hope.
 But most of us struggle with pains, problems and uncertainty.
 We wonder how to survive today & thrive tomorrow.
 We need a way beyond hopeless.
 We all need hope that anticipates a good thing to come.
 But wishful thinking will never cut it.
 Hope must come from God!
 Because hope without God is merely wishful thinking.
 Dreaming up fantasies is not hope.
 Such wishful thinking is often little more than self-delusion.
 Just because we’re “dreaming of a white Christmas” or “wish for peace” or “want money” doesn’t mean any of it will happen.
 Christian hope comes from God, not fantasy.
 Simeon’s hope came from the Holy Spirit.
 Anna’s hope came from prophecies of the Bible.
 Their hope was based on the person, power & promises of God himself.